On the experimental feasibility of quantum state reconstruction via machine learning: Methods

+{Next, we implement the multinomial likelihood approach.
+For this, we assume the joint conditional probability of a set of measurement results on $\rho$ expressed as,

+where $N$ is the number of times the given projector ($\varPi$) has been executed.
+Instead of directly maximizing (\ref{eqn:multi-prob}), we define a negative log-likelihood as given below, and minimize it:

+} {In order to optimize the likelihood, we use a constrained and unconstrained optimization as discussed below.}

+{In unconstrained optimization we allow for the reconstruction of any physical density matrix, including the mixed states.
+As described above, with no loss of generality we can enforce the physical nature of a reconstructed density matrix by reconstructing the $\tau$-vectors instead of the density matrix directly.
+Note that the size of the $\tau$-vectors scales as $2^{2d}$ and that in this framework any density matrix can be written as

+which we use to optimize over. } {Alternatively, for a fair comparison to our neural network that has been trained only on pure states, we also consider an optimization which is constrained to predict only pure states.
+Here we only need to optimize over $2^{d+1} - 1$ unknown coefficients, $\{u\}$, analogous to (\ref{eqn:pure_state}), such that, }

-In order to maximize the likelihood, we minimize the right-hand side of eqn (\ref{eqn:log-likelihood}) using the Broyden–Fletcher–Goldfarb–Shanno (BFGS) optimizer of the tensorflow-probability library.
-Note that we always randomly initialize the values for $\tau_1, \tau_2, ... \tau_{16}$ using the Glorot-Uniform initializer of the tensorflow-keras library, and implement the gradient tolerance of $10^{-8}$.
+{ In both cases, constrained and unconstrained, we maximize the likelihood by minimizing the right-hand side of (\ref{eqn:log-likelihood}, \ref{eqn:multi-prob-likelihood}) using the BFGS optimizer of the tensorflow-probability library.
+Note that we always randomly initialize the values for $[\tau_0, \tau_1, \tau_2, ..., \tau_{2^{2d}-1}]$ and $[u_0, u_1, u_2, ..., u_{2^{d+1} - 2}]$ using the Glorot-Uniform initializer of the tensorflow-keras library, and implement a gradient tolerance of $10^{-5}$.
+Additionally, instead of evaluating a good initial point \cite{usami2003accuracy, james2005measurement} to avoid local convergence\cite{mascarenhas2004bfgs}, we run MLE with 50 random initial points for each quantum state and choose the state with the maximum reconstruction fidelity.}